-- Your icemaker will produce eight cubes per cycle-approximately 120 cubes in a 24-hour period-depending on freezer compartment temperature, room temperature, number of door openings and other use conditions. - Intermittent dispensing of ice is normal.
-If ice flow interruption is more than brief, ice clump(s) may be the cause and should be removed following instructions on page 11. - Avoid overfilling glasses with ice and using narrow or extra-tall glasses.
+Your icemaker will produce eight cubes per cycle-approximately 120 cubes in a 24-hour period-depending on freezer compartment temperature, room temperature, number of door openings and other use conditions.

+Intermittent dispensing of ice is normal.
+If ice flow interruption is more than brief, ice clump(s) may be the cause and should be removed.

+Avoid overfilling glasses with ice and using narrow or extra-tall glasses.
 This can jam the chute or cause the door in the chute to freeze shut.
 Periodically open the freezer compartment door and look down into the chute.
 If ice is blocking the chute, poke it through with a wooden spoon.

-- To help keep bits of ice from being sprayed beyond the glass, place glass close to ice chute-but not so close that it blocks outcoming ice. - Do not dispense ice into thin glasses, fine china or delicate crystal-they can crack or chip from combined pressure of hand pressing them against cradle and ice dropping into container. - Dispense ice before filling glass with soda or other beverage mixes.
-This will prevent splashing which is annoying and which, if the splash reaches the ice selector switch, could cause it to stick or bind. - Beverages and foods should not be quickchilled in the ice storage bin.
-Cans, bottles or food packages in the storage bin may cause the icemaker to malfunction. - Ice other than that produced by your icemaker should not be added to the ice storage bin-it may not crush or dispense well.
+Do not dispense ice into thin glasses, fine china or delicate crystal-they can crack or chip from combined pressure of hand pressing them against cradle and ice dropping into container.

+Dispense ice before filling glass with soda or other beverage mixes.
+This will prevent splashing which is annoying and which, if the splash reaches the ice selector switch, could cause it to stick or bind.

+Beverages and foods should not be quickchilled in the ice storage bin.
+Cans, bottles or food packages in the storage bin may cause the icemaker to malfunction.

+Ice other than that produced by your icemaker should not be added to the ice storage bin-it may not dispense well,